dwmkerr/app-icon/README.md

 **Images labelled with `app-icon label` have the text slightly vertically offset**

 This seems to be an issue with Imagemagick 6 - try upgrading to 7.

+## Reference and Thanks

+Many thanks to *Marc Edwards* for the [Adaptive Icons Templates](https://www.designernews.co/stories/81778-android-adaptive-icon-templates-for-photoshop-sketch-illustrator-affinity-designer).

 ## License